alikamp/Parks-ISW-Morphology/RESULTS_SUMMARY.md

 The cross-classifier intersection result confirms the mechanism — the signal exists exclusively in clusters simultaneously disturbed in both SZ-mass relation and X-ray morphology.
 Single-classifier disturbed samples dilute to zero.
 The highest internal dynamical energy clusters drive the effect.

+The eROSITA L-M residual analysis reveals a deeper layer: PSZ2 Y-M residual and eROSITA L-M residual show **opposite ISW gradients** in the key bin.
+Low SZ signal at fixed mass selects post-shock ICM dispersal (cold ISW).
+High X-ray luminosity at fixed mass selects shock-heated merging systems (also cold ISW).
+Low X-ray luminosity selects pre-shock or cool-core systems (warm ISW).
+The ISW sign encodes **merger stage direction**, not just dynamical disturbance amplitude.
+This is consistent with the Yuan 2022 X-ray morphology result and unifies all cross-catalog comparisons under a single physical framework.

 ---

 ## Path to Higher Significance

 Signal amplitude is established at −28.7 μK in the key bin and −48.42 μK Q1 vs Q5 gradient.
 Sample size is the only limiting factor.
-The both-disturbed key bin sample (n=8) already shows −22.86 μK.
-Expanded catalogs (ACT DR5, SPT-3G, eROSITA) with X-ray morphology coverage will build this to 50-100 clusters in the key bin, pushing significance well above 3σ.
+The both-disturbed key bin sample (n=8) already shows −22.86 μ

----

-## Active Collaboration

-Active correspondence with leading CMB and large-scale structure researchers.

 *Last updated: May 22, 2026*